anujkkheria/draganddropworkflow/README.md

 selecting a flow will move you to workflow creation section which on saving will save the flow with the flowId as Key

-# Work Flow Section:
+# Work flow section:

 The workflow section consits of side bar which contains all the nodetypes which can be dragged over to add nodes in the workflow

-# Node Types:
+# Node types:

-1.Data -> they have the data set as their label and can be dragged into the workflow to use their data<br/> 2.
-Operational node -> they have a sub category which choses the function they have on the run button
+1.Data -> they have the data set as their label and can be dragged into the workflow to use their data<br/> 2.Operational node -> they have a sub category which choses the function they have on the run button

-# Use of Context
+# Use of context API

 Flow context: controls the creation deletion and controls changes and retrival of flow instance on the node